teoks0199/tp/docs/UserGuide.md

 #### Deleting a stall : `delete-stall` <a id="deleting-a-stall"></a>

-The stall no longer exists?
-You can use this command to delete a stall from FoodNotes, making sure that your food diary is always up to date!
+You can use this command to delete a stall from FoodNotes, making sure that your food diary is always up to date.

 **Format:**